leonvogt/hotwire-dev-tools/README.md

 # Hotwire Dev Tools

-The Hotwire Dev Tool is designed to enhance the development experience for applications using Turbo or Stimulus.
+Hotwire Dev Tools is a browser extension that provides a set of features for visualizing Turbo Frames, Turbo Streams and Stimulus controllers on a page.

 Features: